nomad-coe/nomad/docs/developers.md

   in a directory structure.
 - entry: An archive item, created by parsing a *mainfile*.
 Each entry belongs to an upload and is associated with various metadata (an upload may have many entries).
+- child entry: Some parsers generate multiple entries - a *main* entry plus some number of *child* entries.
+Child entries are identified by the mainfile plus a *mainfile_key* (string value).
 - calculation: denotes the results of a theoretical computation, created by CMS code.
   Note that entries do not have to be based on calculations; they can also be based on experimental results.